joshualande/joshualande.github.io/_drafts/2014-02-05-cube-rollup-pig-data-science.md

     AVG(people.height) AS avg_height;
 ```

-The `heights` table contains the average height for people in each country:
+The `heights` table is:

 ```
 (F,2,5.25)
 (M,3,6.0)
 ```

-This shows that there are 3 men with an average height of 6 and two
+This shows that there are 3 men with an average height of 6.0 and two
 women with an average height of 5.25.

-If we wanted to compute the average height for people in a particular
+If we wanted to compute the average height for people
-of a particular gender, and sport, we could again
+of a particular gender and sport, we could again
 expand upon the `GROUP BY` command from above:

 ```